 Our immigration law advice clinic has started up again, this time as a telephone service.
 Call us on 020 7538 4909 to see if we can help and make an appointment.

-If you’re in the UK and your leave to remain here expires between 24 January 2020 and 31 May 2020, and you cannot leave the UK because of travel restrictions or self-isolation related to coronavirus (COVID-19), then your leave will be extended until 31 May 2020.
-You must contact the Coronavirus Immigration Team (CIT) to update your records.
-You should provide:
+If you’re in the UK and your leave expires between 24 January 2020 and 31 July 2020, your visa will be extended to 31 July 2020 if you cannot leave the UK because of travel restrictions or self-isolation related to coronavirus (COVID-19).

 This advice applies to visa applicants and temporary UK residents.
 Further information on what to do if you’re applying to stay in the UK long-term or applying from outside the UK can be found here.

 How we can help: